Our 2023 family road trip packing list will help you get out the door stress-free to make the most of your next wheeled adventure.

 - Reusable water bottles – We pack one for each of us.
 And just in case of emergencies, we usually travel with filtered water bottles that can clean even the nastiest water.

 - Cooler – Keep your drinks cold and fruit from rotting with a nice cooler for road trips.
-If you want you can even invest in a powered fridge cooler and avoid soggy food from melted ice.
+There’s a lot of hype these days around YETI coolers.
+They’re great products, but they are super expensive.
+If you want you can even invest in a powered fridge/freezdr cooler and avoid soggy food from melted ice.

 - Dried fruit and nuts – This tried and tested road trip snack offers loads of energy and won’t go bad.